lnap24/LMI-Capstone/README.md

 ## Contents:
 This repository contains content pulled from weeks 7-9 of DS3001.
 The content from other weeks will need to be pulled from [Canvas](https://canvas.its.virginia.edu/courses/71695) and the [course repo](https://github.com/UVADS/DS-3001/tree/main).
-The documents incldued are the raw documents and may need to be reformatted to be chunked and vectorized.
+The documents incldued are the raw documents and will need to be reformatted to be chunked and vectorized.

-### pdf_books:
+### pdf_books folder:
 .pdf files of textbooks we have found to be relevant and high quality resources

-### lecture_transcripts:
+### lecture_transcripts folder:
 .txt files of the automatically generated transcripts from Professor Wright's weekly lecture videos

-### lectures:
+### lectures folder:
 .pdf/.ppt files of lecture slides

 ## RAG resources: